-This paper provides a choice theoretic analysis of categorization.
-We apply this model to highlight similarities and differences between a number of behavioral models in the literature.
-As such, it is closely related to the literature which studies how a reference point affects choices, (e.g. Tversky & Kahneman [1991], Munro & Sugden [2003], Sugden [2003], Masatlioglu & Ok [2005], Sagi [2006], Salant & Rubinstein [2008], Apesteguia & Ballester [2009], Masatlioglu & Nakajima [2013], Masatlioglu & Ok [2014], Dean, Kıbrıs, & Masatlioglu [2017]).
+This paper is closely related to the literature which studies how a reference point affects choices, (e.g. Tversky & Kahneman [1991], Munro & Sugden [2003], Sugden [2003], Masatlioglu & Ok [2005], Sagi [2006], Salant & Rubinstein [2008], Apesteguia & Ballester [2009], Masatlioglu & Nakajima [2013], Masatlioglu & Ok [2014], Dean, Kıbrıs, & Masatlioglu [2017]).
 The papers focus on an exogenous reference point, as in Section 3.
 While TK and MO are examples of CTM, the others are not.
 Nonetheless, our analysis puts the models on an equal footing so their implications can be compared.

-We then extend the model to consider endogenous reference point formation.
-This adopts the approach of a number of recent papers, e.g. Bodner & Prelec [1994], Kivetz, Netzer, & Srinivasan [2004], Orhun [2009], Bordalo, Gennaioli, & Shleifer [2012], Tserenjigmid [2015].
+Our extension to endogenous reference point formation adopts the approach of a number of recent papers, e.g. Bodner & Prelec [1994], Kivetz, Netzer, & Srinivasan [2004], Orhun [2009], Bordalo, Gennaioli, & Shleifer [2012], Tserenjigmid [2015].
 As in Section 5, the reference point is a function of the context, and is identical for all feasible alternatives.
 Finally, Köszegi & Rabin [2006], Ok, Ortoleva, & Riella [2015], Freeman [2017] and Kıbrıs et al. [2018] study models where the endogenous reference point is determined by what the agent chooses, but is otherwise independent of the choice set.
-This represents a very different approach to reference formation, and our approach does not easily generalize to accommodate it.22
+This represents a very different approach to reference formation, and our approach does not easily generalize to accommodate it.28 salient-thinking model under risk is a special case and an axiomatic characterization is provided.
+Other than the domain, a key distinction with our result is that the DM violates transitivity, which we avoid by considering reference-dependent preferences.